Review – Civilization IV Beyond the Sword

 In my last column I talked about mindless games and whether such a concept actually makes sense.
 Today, we talk about something else that stems from this debate.
 Usually when I read a review of a “mindless” game that I myself have played, the first thing to come to me is not “they’re kind of right” or “they’re kind of wrong”.
 The question on my mind is “did they play it on hard?”

 When I was a kid I didn’t play games on any sort of difficulty – few NES games actually had a difficulty setting; you played against whatever they threw at you.
 When difficulties did start popping up, it was always Easy mode for me.
-This was because I only got two, maybe three new games a year, so there was no concept of being stuck and putting it away. → I only ask one thing.
-Don’t read in my way.
+This was because I only got two, maybe three new games a year, so there was no concept of being stuck and putting it away.
+When I got my first job I simply wanted to get my hard earned money’s worth.
+I was a sucker for easy, and it never seemed like a problem. → Tony Hawk’s Posting Ground

 Review – Godfather: Blackhand Edition